ducakar/TextureReplacer/TextureReplacer/README.md

 TextureReplacer is a plugin for Kerbal Space Program that replaces and improves textures.
-It can replace Kerbal textures (face and suits), skybox, high-altitude planet textures etc. Additionally, it also enforces trilinear texture filtering (i.e. smooth transitions between mipmaps) and compresses all non-compressed textures from `GameData/` that are found in RAM.
+It can replace Kerbal textures (face and suits), skybox, high-altitude planet textures etc. Additionally, it also enforces trilinear texture filtering (i.e. smooth transitions between mipmaps), generates mipmaps for PNGs and JPEGs and compresses all non-compressed textures from `GameData/` that are found in RAM (i.e. TGAs and sometimes MBMs).

 Special thanks to:
 * Tingle for Universe Replacer; studying his code helped me a lot while developing this plugin,
 * rbray89 for TextureCompressor (a.k.a.
-Active Memory Reduction Mod) which has been merged into TextureReplacer and
+Active Memory Reduction Mod) and Visual Enhancements where some code has been borrowed from and
 * therealcrow999 for testing and benchmarking this plugin.